 - Fill out the form with your information

-- Verify your information and confirm your status as an employee* of the University of New England College of Pharmacy
+- Verify your information and confirm your status as an employee* of the University of New England School of Pharmacy

 Your CE ID# will be automatically created and emailed to you.
 You will be able to use your ID# from any computer to access the Preceptor Training and Resource Network.
 These resources include: